glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 When a person restricts contributor safety in a way that causes us to freeze our discretionary efforts due to fear and the potential of social and emotional harm, we call that a red zone

-when a person grants contributor safety in a way that tends to release discretionary effort, we call that a blue zone

  Fear-stricken teams give you their hands, some of their head, and none of their heart.